121st Annual Meeting

 • Samuel Barton, Mississippi State University - Fungal Resistance of Citric Acid Crosslinked Chitosan-Treated Wood

-• Abigail Laisa, Mississippi State University - Investigation of Carrier System and Leaching Rate of Guayule Resin as a Natural Wood Preservative
+• Abigael Laisa, Mississippi State University - Investigation of Carrier System and Leaching Rate of Guayule Resin as a Natural Wood Preservative

 This symposium will focus on the relationship between wood and fire.
 There will be presentations on how wood burns, how wood structures are tested for resistance to fire, fire prevention (regulations), and fire retardants.